morgant-ds/morgant-ds.github.io/data-science-projects.md

 - **[Exploring online chess](data-science-projects/chess-data-analysis.md)** *[Python]*
 *Building a Dataset - Exploratory Analysis - Graph Sampling*

-In this project, I explore the correlation between official FIDE ratings and online ratings of players, chess opening evaluation from data, and even try to automatically identify a plyer's playing style.
+In this project, I explore the correlation between official FIDE ratings and online ratings of players, and then try to discover which chess openings are more suitable for beginners or strong players.